Merxibeaucoup/basic-CRUDApp/README.md

+#Edit
+- (february 9, 2022) added a login page for secure entry to the  app
+- logout buuton as well
+- postgreSQL to store password/s
+- BCrypt to encode password

 This is a simple web app that gives  Admin full control to Create, Read, Update, and Delete Students when need be.